AsexGenomeEvol/palindromes/lab-book.md

 to msa.h, dissect_multiple_alignment.h, and detect_collinear_tandem_arrays.h"
 ```

-	ran into a new error when installing MCScanX:
+ran into a new error when installing MCScanX :

 ```
 jklopfen@acer:~/fp/MCScanX$ make